Aldaviva/WinampNowPlayingToFile/Readme.md

 1. Make the slideshow advance frequently ("fast," or closer to the 6 second end of the range) to reduce the latency between a new song playing and the screensaver rendering the new album art.
 1. Choose a duration for the screensaver to appear that is shorter than the durations for the screen to turn off and for the computer to enter standby or hibernation.

+### Custom callbacks

+If you want to trigger your own actions whenever the Winamp playback state or song changes, and you don't want to write a filesystem watcher for the generated text or image file, you can use or write a plugin that hooks into WinampNowPlayingToFile.
+This takes the form of a .NET DLL that implements an interface from a shared library and is saved to a specific folder.

+If you already have a plugin DLL file, you can move it to the directory `%ProgramFiles(x86)%\Winamp\plugins\WinampNowPlayingToFile\`, which you will have to create if it doesn't already exist, and assuming Winamp's default installation directory.
+Next, restart Winamp and the new plugin should be loaded.

+You can also [create your own plugin](https://github.com/Aldaviva/WinampNowPlayingToFile/wiki/Plugin-Authoring) if there isn't already one that does what you want.

 ## Uninstallation

 1. In Winamp's Preferences, go to Plug-ins › General Purpose.